 Another type of desert is found in the rain shadow created from prevailing winds blowing over mountain ranges.
 As the wind drives air up and over mountains, atmospheric moisture is released as snow or rain.
 Atmospheric pressure is lower at higher elevations, causing the moisture-laden air to cool.
 Cool air holds less moisture than hot air, and precipitation occurs as the wind rises up the mountain.
 After releasing its moisture on the windward side of the mountain, the dry air descends on the leeward or downwind side of the mountains to create an arid region with little precipitation called a rain shadow.
 Examples of rain-shadow deserts include the Western Interior Desert of North America and Atacama Desert of Chile, which is the Earth’s driest, warm desert.

-The Western Interior Desert of North America and the Atacama Desert of Chile (the driest warm desert on earth) are examples of rain shadow deserts.
-Finally, polar deserts, such as the vast areas of the Antarctic and Arctic are covered by sinking cold air which is usually unable to hold much moisture.
-Though covered with ice and snow, the average annual precipitation is very low, with Antarctica being Earth’s driest continent.
+Finally, polar deserts, such as vast areas of the Antarctic and Arctic, are created from sinking cold air that is too cold to hold much moisture.
+Although they are covered with ice and snow, these deserts have very low average annual precipitation.
+As a result, Antarctica is Earth’s driest continent.